 Clean, Deodorize, And Disinfect

 Clean, deodorize and disinfect the area to prevent odors and mold from returning.

-Rebuild the effected area to it“s original condition.
+Rebuild the affected area to it“s original condition.

-Reduce indoor humidity (to 30-60% ) to decrease mold growth by venting bathrooms, dryers, and other moisture-generating sources to the outside; using air conditioners and de-humidifiers; increasing ventilation; and using exhaust fans whenever cooking, dishwashing, and cleaning.
+Reduce indoor humidity (30-60% ) to decrease mold growth by venting bathrooms, dryers, and other moisture-generating sources to the outside; using air conditioners and de-humidifiers; increasing ventilation; and using exhaust fans whenever cooking, dishwashing, and cleaning.

 Clean mold off hard surfaces with water and detergent, and dry thoroughly.
-Absorbent materials such as ceiling tiles that are moldy may need to be replaced.
+Absorbent materials, such as moldy ceiling tiles, may need to be replaced.